Author: Micky Choo

 One of the reasons for the crowded payments space in Southeast Asia is that it's genuinely a mobile-first part of the world.
 Consider the case of Indonesia:

 Further evidence that Indonesians have embraced mobile-first initiatives comes from social media, with Indonesians having the highest mobile Facebook usage rate worldwide, with 63 million users in 2015.
 Further projections put Indonesians’ future Facebook access via mobile being almost 99 percent by 2018, showing a real dominance over desktop platforms.
 The mobile-first path that Indonesia has taken also allows retailers to focus on creating mobile functionality, presenting unique opportunities to dominate in the retail space.

 Because some countries in Southeast Asia have massive populations (Indonesia, for example, is north of 250 million), the mobile-first movement is a huge deal.
 This allows the seller side to have hyper-personalized data and tailor their products even more, as opposed to generalized swaths of information about a huge population.
 That's also why so many companies are rushing into the payments space — it's a relatively low barrier to entry, and the inherently mobile nature makes for better decision-making around what users want.

-70-80% of Southeast Asians should be on smartphones by 2021 (it's about 50% now), which would approach U.S. and Japanese levels.
+70-80% of Southeast Asians should be on smartphones by 2021, which would approach U.S. and Japanese levels.
 But there are already major payments players in those spaces, and not so among the southeastern Asian economies.